achmudas/quickstart/README.md

-# Just Fork from official Angular repository to play around with Angular 2
+# Just a fork from an official Angular repository to play around with Angular 2.

 # Angular QuickStart Source